vincanger/vincanger.github.io/_posts/2021-08-10-food-friends.md

 ## Description

-This is simple full-stack user/admin management app using Angular and Spring Boot.
+This is a full-stack user/admin management app using Angular and Spring Boot.
 Its features include:

 - Admin priveleges for managing user data
 - Reset password via email, token, and security question validation